binartist/claim-collector/README.md

 # claim-gatherer-webextension
 ## Description
-This webextension is a utility tool to gather claim reports of IBM employees, which works on Chrome, Firefox, Opera and Edge.
+This is an office automation tool to gather claim reports of IBM employees, which works on Chrome, Firefox, Opera and Edge.

 ## Installation
 ### From Source Code